dilshankarunarathne/spring-boot-notes/README.md

 5. Code our implementation.
 Finally, we should code our implementation, so that it would be used for the use cases at hand.

 These steps can be swapped or changed as we work with Spring.
+But this is a generally good concept, especially with test driven development.